 3. Selected Laser Sintering (SLS)

-SLS uses CO2 laser and powder materials (such as plastic powder, ceramic and binder mixed powder metal powder mixed with binder) to mold.
-It spreads a layer of powder materials in the workbench first, and then, under the process of computer controlled laser beam with the cross section contour information, the part in powder is sintered and the workbench drops down at a layer height.
-Afterwards, a new layer of liquid resin covers the surface of former solidified one.
+SLS uses CO2 laser and powder materials (such as plastic powder, ceramic and a binder mixed powder metal powder mixed with binder) to mold.
+It spreads a layer of powder materials in the workbench first, and then, under the process of a computer-controlled laser beam with the cross section contour information, the part in powder is sintered and the workbench drops down at a layer height.
+Afterward, a new layer of liquid resin covers the surface of the former solidified one.
 With all these steps repeated, ultimately, a three-dimensional product is formed.

 4. Fused Deposition Modeling (FDM)

-Controlled by computer, rapid molding machine nozzle is heated according to the information of cross section contour, as x-y plane moving toward z axis direction.
-Silk material (such as plastic wire) for silk machine is sent to the nozzle, and gets heated to melt in the tank, then selectively coated on the workbench and rapid cooling after the formation of cross section contour.
+Controlled by computer, rapid molding machine nozzle is heated according to the information of cross-section contour, as x-y plane moving toward z-axis direction.
+Silk material (such as a plastic wire) for silk machine is sent to the nozzle, and gets heated to melt in the tank, then selectively coated on the workbench and rapid cooling after the formation of cross section contour.
 After the completion of a layer molding, workbench drops at the height of a layer, and the next layer of coating begins.
 With circles in this way, ultimately a three-dimensional product is formed.

 5. Three-Dimensional Printing (TDP)

 TDP works with a rapid molding machine nozzle, and is controlled by computer according to the cross section contour information.
 In the layers of powder materials prepared, adhesive is selectively sprayed and forms section contour.
 After completion of a layer of molding, workbench drops at the height of a section layer, and then the next layer of adhesive moves on.
 With these processes cycled, ultimately a 3D product is produced.